 While the case is still pending, supporters and opponents of the landlords have weighed in on both sides.
 Unfortunately, while we await the final outcome of the pending litigation in Tiger Lily, supra, landlords and tenants alike should be prepared for appeals in the case regardless of which side loses.
 Thus, the determination of whether the Order is legal and constitutional will likely end up taking time thereby making it difficult to advise Michigan landlords or tenants on the constitutionality of the Order presently.
 Michigan landlords and tenants should closely follow the pending litigation in Tiger Lily, supra, and its impact on residential evictions.
 In the interim, there is no clear determination that the Order is unconstitutional.
 Given the steep penalties for violating the Order, landlords should retain experienced real estate attorneys when navigating the Order, the CDC’s FAQs, the SCAO’s FAQs and the constitutional issues that have arisen due to the Order.

 Joe Wloszek is a Member of Hirzel Law, PLC where he focuses his practice on condominium and homeowner’s association law, commercial litigation, commercial real estate, large contractual disputes, and related real estate matters.
 Mr. Wloszek has been a Super Lawyers Rising Star in Real Estate Law from 2013-2020, an award given to only 2.5% of the attorneys in Michigan each year.
 He was also named a Top Lawyer in commercial law by DBusiness Magazine in 2014, a Michigan Top Lawyer in real estate law by Michigan Top Lawyers in 2016 and the Pro Bono Volunteer Attorney of the Year in 2014 by Michigan Community Resources.
 He is a Certified Real Estate Continuing Education Instructor through the State of Michigan and the former Chair of the Oakland County Bar Association Real Estate Committee.
-He can be reached at (248) 478-1800 or [email protected].
+He can be reached at (248) 720-5762 or email@example.com.